 app/- high-level stateless code that ties things together but is largely domain-agnostic

-domain/- domain-specific stateful code for the relevant problem domain
+domain/- stateful code that is specific to the team’s domain model

 system/- domain-agnostic stateful code for things like revision history, event log, bots

 app/ can depend on all other code; code in

 Dependency restrictions can be enforced with tools like eslint’s

 no-restricted-imports or ArchUnit for Java.

 Let’s walk through these directories in detail, starting from the bottom up.

 Examples of common code include:

 - Wrappers around external logging and monitoring libraries